Omri Casspi: Golden State Warriors (2017–2018)

 On July 12, 2017, Casspi signed with the Golden State Warriors.
-On December 14, 2017, he posted his 17th career double-double with 17 points and a season-high 11 rebounds in a 112–97 win over the Dallas Mavericks.
-On February 12, 2018, Casspi posted a season-high 19 points and 10 rebounds in a 129–83 win over the Phoenix Suns.
+On December 14, he posted his 17th career double-double with 17 points and a season-high 11 rebounds in a 112–97 victory over the Dallas Mavericks.
+On February 12, 2018, Casspi posted a season-high 19 points and 10 rebounds in a 129–83 victory over the Phoenix Suns.

 On April 7, 2018, Casspi, being injured, was waived by the Warriors to make room for Quinn Cook on their playoff roster.
-Coach Steve Kerr explained that “We love Omri and what he brought to the team...It was difficult to sit with him and tell him we were going to do this."
-Without Casspi, the Warriors went on to win the NBA championship in 2018.
-Casspi subsequently received a championship ring from the Warriors for his contribution during the 2017–18 season.
+Coach Steve Kerr explained: “We love Omri and what he brought to the team...It was difficult to sit with him and tell him we were going to do this."
+Without Casspi, the Warriors went on to win the 2018 NBA Finals against the Cleveland Cavaliers in a four-game sweep.
+Casspi subsequently received a championship ring from the Warriors for his contributions during the 2017–18 season.

 Memphis Grizzlies (2018–2019)

 On July 11, 2018, Casspi signed with the Memphis Grizzlies.
-Entering the 2018–19 season, Casspi had yet to participate in the NBA playoffs, the NBA's longest active tenured player to have never played in a playoff game, ranking him number five overall in league history, he finished the season ranking fourth on that list.
-On February 1, 2019, Casspi suffered from a meniscus tear in his right knee and surgery would be scheduled accordingly.
-On February 7, he was waived by the Grizzlies.
+Entering the 2018–19 season, he had yet to participate in the NBA playoffs, the NBA's longest active tenured player to have never played in a playoff game, ranking him number five overall in league history.
+Casspi finished the season ranking fourth on that list and first since the introduction of the three-point line.
+On February 1, 2019, he suffered a meniscus tear in his right knee and surgery was scheduled accordingly.
+Six days later, Casspi was waived by the Grizzlies.